johnwesleyquintero/scalesmart/docs/academy/academy_architecture.md

   - Reduction in seller errors
   - Positive feedback from sellers

-By implementing these recommendations and tracking the defined metrics, the Amazon Seller Academy platform can significantly increase seller engagement, knowledge retention, and ultimately, seller success and platform ROI.
+By implementing these recommendations and tracking the defined metrics, the ScaleSmart Academy platform can significantly increase seller engagement, knowledge retention, and ultimately, seller success and platform ROI.

 ```mermaid
 graph TD